daveybell26/Munro-Bagger/README.md

-# Munro Bagger - Thesis Project
+# Munro Bagger

-## Codeworks Thesis Project

-## Description

 An app documenting all 282 Scottish Mountains (Munros).
-Munro Bagger aids climbers to explore, plan and share their adventures and upload images.
+Munro Bagger aids climbers to explore, plan and share their adventures and upload images while providing topographical data and navigational quality maps.

 ## Screenshots